How to Navigate a Home Inspection

 Usually a specific license is required to inspect these items so check to see if your inspector can handle them.
 If not, you will need to bring in an expert if you have any concerns.

 Show and Tell

 Having an inspection is a great opportunity to gain some first-hand knowledge about the home you are about to purchase.
 You should accompany the inspector during the inspection to take advantage of his/her expertise and find out how the home functions.

 During an inspection, you will see what type of systems exist in your home and their condition.
-You also can learn how to maintain them to improve the enjoyment and value of your home.
+You also can learn how to maintain them, which can be a big help as a new homeowner and for keeping up the value of your home.

 It’s a good time to ask questions so you understand your home AND the inspection report you’re about to receive.

 After the inspection, you will receive a signed report that summarizes what was discovered.
 This report is your property and no other party is entitled to see it.
 Ask if you will receive the report on-site or if it will be emailed to you.

 Remember, it’s important to understand that an inspection is not a warranty since it is limited to what is visually accessible at the time of inspection.
 Many inspectors carry errors-and-omissions insurance but their contracts often limit their liability to a refund of the fee.